Freight MCP vs CLI: Which Integration Drives More Density

 Executive freight summary

 "Give me a freight summary for last week.
-Total shipments, total spend, breakdown by mode, any exceptions."
-The AI pulls everything through MCP tools and generates a concise report.
+Total shipments, breakdown by lane, any exceptions, on-time pct vs the 90-day average."
+The AI calls warp_list_bookings for the period, warp_track for status on each, and warp_lane_historyfor the rolling baseline.
 Your VP of logistics gets the numbers they need without asking anyone to build a report.
 Follow up with "Compare to the week before" and the AI runs the same analysis for the prior period.

 # MCP excels at: AI agent freight visibility